lizekai-richard/lizekai-richard.github.io/index.md

 ## About Me

-I am a graduate student at the University of Toronto researching efficient machine learning applied to computer vision and natural language processing.
-Currently at Google building multi-modal machine learning models.
+I am an undergraduate student at the National University of Singapore.
+I'm intertested in efficient machine learning, such as dataset distillation, parameter generation, etc. I'm honored to be supervised by Dr. Kai Wang and Professor Yang You at NUS HPC-AI Lab.
+I have done research internships remotely at University of Toronto (advised by professor Konstantinos N Plataniotis) and Carnegie Mellon University (advised by professor Alexander Hauptmann and Dr. Zhi-qi Cheng).

 ## Research Interests
-- **Efficient Deep Learning:** efficient inferencing, knowledge/data distillation, model compression
+- **Efficient Deep Learning:** dataset distillation, model compression
-- **Computer Vision:** image recognition, image generation, foundation models
-- **Machine Learning:** meta-learning, continual learning, contrastive learning
+- **Generative Models:** parameter generation
+- **Natural Language Processing:** question-answering, LLM factuality and unlearning

 ## News

-**[Jul.
-2024]**  Excited to announce **two papers at ECCV 2024** this year!
-**[Jun.
-2024]**  I was awarded the Vector Scholarship in AI.
-**[Jun.
-2024]**  Delivered an oral presentation for my paper on dataset distillation at CVPR-DD 2024.
-**[Jan.
-2024]**  My paper on efficient model compression for transformers is accepted to ICLR 2024.
-**[Dec.
-2023]**  My paper on efficient probabilistic contrastive learning is accepted to ICASSP 2024.
+**[Oct.
+2023]**  I've joined NUS HPC-A!
+Lab as a research assistant supervised by Professor Yang You and Dr. Kai Wang.
+**[May.
+2023]**  I've joined NUS WING as an undergraduate researcher supervised by Professor Kan Min-Yen.
-**[Jul.
-2023]**  My paper on dataset distillation is accepted to ICCV 2023.
+**[Feb.
+2023]**  My paper on multi-hop question answering is accepted to ICASSP 2023.

+{% include_relative _includes/research.md %}
 {% include_relative _includes/publications.md %}

-{% include_relative _includes/industry.md %}

-{% include_relative _includes/services.md %}